jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-05-14-how-to-flash-xm-plus-and-setup-rssi/index.md

 ogImage: "./flash-xm-plus-and-setup-rssi-5.jpg"
 ---

-Sometimes you might need to flash new firmware on the XM+ receiver.
+Sometimes you might need to flash new firmware on the [XM+ receiver][3].
 The two main reasons as to why you may want to do that are usually:

 * You have purchased **LBT (EU)** version of the receiver and need to flash the **FCC (US)** firmware (or the other way around)
 * You want to **enable RSSI** on channel 16 (requires latest firmware)